rcghpge/version-cv/README.md

  * `basemodel.ipynb` for image classification
  * `model2.ipynb` for text modeling
  * `model3.ipynb` and `model4.ipynb` for classical approaches
- * `protopes.ipynb` for GPT-based designs from prototyping
+ * `prototypes.ipynb` for GPT-based designs from prototyping

 ## Performance Evaluation